wgroeneveld/brainbaking/content/post/2020/09/reviving-a-80486.md

 ### Challenge 4: Sound

 As for future work, the PC seems to lack any sound card.
 The PC speaker bleeps grow old very quickly, and I'd love to get to play Bobby Prince's Duke Nukum II soundtrack.
-I want to get my hands on a Creative Soundblaster AWE32 (not the budget 16-bit things), but that will possibly involve more eBay scouring.
+I want to get my hands on a Creative Sound Blaster Pro 2 (not the budget 16-bit things), but that will possibly involve more eBay scouring.
 These cards are still ridiculously expensive: the Cirrus Logic VGA card currently installed costs on average 70 EUR!

+Peeking at other retro enthusiast blogs, it seems like [USB Floppy emulators](https://dfarq.homeip.net/gotek-floppy-emulator-for-retro-pcs/) exist, HDDs are being replaced with SD/CompactFlash cards, [ISA RJ-45 network cards](https://dfarq.homeip.net/using-an-ne2000-network-card-in-dos/) are begin screwed in, [more L2 cache is being installed](https://www.youtube.com/watch?v=e4rw3d7mu28), and so forth.
+So many more fun things to do!

 To be continued...